-Every year, we travel up to Derbyshire for Thunder Run, which is a 24 hour race that involves doing 10km cross country laps.
-It’s a really fun and sociable event.
+Every year, we travel up to Derbyshire for Thunder Run.
+It is a 24-hour race that involves doing 10km cross country laps.
+Above all, it’s a really fun and sociable event.

 We usually travel up on Thursday and stay in a nearby hotel overnight, so that we can set up camp first thing on Friday morning.
 This year, we set up camp quite early as usual before heading back to the hotel, so that we were able to tuck into a hot breakfast.
 We then washed and dressed to go into town to have a look around.
 The weather was forecast to be a bit wet, so when Stu and I saw wellies on sale in a camping store, we decided to buy them.
 This turned out to be our best decision of the weekend!

 In the evening there was a hot chocolate run for children.
 Just before we headed down there, it started raining.
 I had assumed that the run would just be 100m or so, or that there would be several races for different age groups.
 Unfortunately, I was wrong.
 It was 2k (1k out and back), which made for tough going for my tiny runner: